 Today, Appleseed has outgrown Philip and Ruth’s kitchen in Long Beach, California, but we’ve maintained the same passion that sparked our journey.
-Leaning on our strong social marketing background and drawing on our roots in communications and pediatric medicine, we have created a model that solves a unique problem in the developing world: the challenge of changing behavior.
+Leaning on our strong social marketing background, we are creating a model that solves a unique problem in the developing world: the challenge of changing behavior.

 Our team works remotely from field offices around the world and home offices in the United States.
 Though we're rarely all in one place, what keeps us connected is our desire to live and work to serve others, with impact as our bottom line.

 Why the name Appleseed?

 Our namesake, Johnny Appleseed, was an American pioneer who became a folk legend.
 He dreamed no one would go hungry, so he traveled the frontier planting apple nurseries, which he returned to tend, year after year.
 Eventually, many towns grew from his nursery sites.

 Most remember him as an eccentric story-telling nomad who foraged off the land and enjoyed the hospitality of frontier families.
 Many forget he was a strategic businessman.
 He methodically selected nursery sites, planted seeds, and returned at regular intervals to tend the land and sell his trees, for which he charged only what circumstances allowed each customer.
 Despite financial success, he lived simply, in nature, and among the poor.
 He was a fine communicator who befriended Native Americans, spoke their languages, and helped avert trouble between tribes and settlers.
 His kindness made him welcome anywhere in the frontier.
 What we most admire is he lived to serve others.